Watermains

 Here are some frequently asked questions.

-How can I prepare for the cleaning? |
+How can I prepare for flushing? |

 |

-What should I do while the watermains are being cleaned? |
+What should I do while the watermains are being swabbed? |

 While the watermains on your street are being cleaned, you should: